Equine Art, Modern British

 John Skeaping ‘The Finishing Line’

 Supplied with a certificate of authenticity

-Please note the dimensions of this work when framed are approximately 86cm x 65cm
+Please note the dimensions of this work framed are approximately W 86cm x H 65cm

 Please do not hesitate to contact the gallery for further assistance